vacekj/keycheck/README.md

 ```

 ### Ignoring files
 keycheck respects a `.keycheckignore` file.
-Format is same as `.gitignore`, so globs, comments etc. work as expected.
+Format is the same as `.gitignore`, so globs, comments etc. work as expected.

 ## Performance